Chatanga/DuneImmorality/README.md

 ### scripts

-- __Global.-1.lua__ - Create, register, load, set up and save all the modules + manage the set up UI.
+- __Global.-1.lua__ - Create, register, load, set up and save all the modules + manage the setup UI.
 - __Global.-1.xml__ - All global UI roots are there (only the set up menu for Uprising).

 ### scripts/modules